 1. Hormonal Changes

 During pregnancy, the hormones produced by the body slow down the digestive function.
 This aids your developing embryo by extracting nutrients more efficiently from your food.
 However, this slowdown leads to problems like constipation.
-On the other hand, if the hormones speed up the digestive system it can cause diarrhoea.
+On the other hand, if the hormones speed up the digestion process, it can cause diarrhoea.

 2. Prenatal Vitamins

 Prenatal vitamins are important for the growing baby’s health.
-These supplements sometimes cause anupset stomach and diarrhoea.
+These supplements sometimes cause an upset stomach and diarrhoea.
 If these prenatal vitamins don’t agree with your stomach, then it is a good idea to check with your doctor and skip them for a few days to monitor the effects.